NH Learning Solutions Blog

 Course Focus: CNS-420 Citrix Networking Assessment, Design, and Advanced Configuration

 Summer 2018 brought the release of the newest Citrix certification, the Citrix Certified Expert-Networking.
 A key step in preparing for this top-tier certification is the new Citrix course CNS-420: Citrix Networking Assessment, Design, and Advanced Configuration.
-As a Networking CCI (Citrix Certified Instructor) for the past five years, I’m very happy to see Citrix introduce a comparable certification stack to their flagship Virtualization product line.
+We're very happy to see Citrix introduce a comparable certification stack to their flagship Virtualization product line.
 Better yet, this new CNS-420 course looks to fill in the gaps in the curriculum that will prove to be extremely valuable for the Networking professional.

 Writing Web Applications that Access SQL Databases

 I was recently asked a question by a prospective student, who was just beginning to get into web app development, and while emailing my response, I thought that the information would also be valuable to many professionals out there who are interested to learn more about what's covered in some of our popular Microsoft Visual Studio courses.
 Below is the question, followed by my response.

 Report Builder is a Free Tool?!

 At New Horizons, our instructors are often asked questions by their students pertaining to real-world scenarios.
 One of the many benefits of attending training is the learning that goes on within the classroom amongst the students.
 Someone may ask a question that you've had yourself, or it may be a question you might have in the future.

 We asked our instructor staff to share some of those questions, and the result is our new blog series, Direct from the Classroom.
 Here is Eric Brockway's story: